Anal hygiene: East Asia

 A Japanese toilet with integrated bidet spraying water for cleaning.
 The water jet is used to wash the anus and buttocks after defecation.

+In Japan, the INAX Sanitarina 61 (1967) was the first commercial electronic bidet toilet with warm water spray and drying functions.
+The INAX Sanitarina F1 (1976) bidet toilet introduced a heated toilet seat.
+Between 1978 and 1980, TOTO developed the first washlet, the Washlet G. It featured warm water spray, heated seat and dryer functions.

-The first "paperless" toilet seat was invented in Japan in 1980.
+In 1980, the "paperless" toilet seat was popularized in Japan.
 A spray toilet seat, commonly known by Toto's trademark Washlet, is typically a combination of seat warmer, bidet and drier, controlled by an electronic panel or remote control next to the toilet seat.
 A nozzle placed at rear of the toilet bowl aims a water jet to the anus and serves the purpose of cleaning.
 Many models have a separate "bidet" function aimed towards the front for vaginal cleansing.
 The spray toilet seat is common only in Western-style toilets, and is not incorporated in traditional style squat toilets.
 Some modern Japanese bidet toilets, especially in hotels and public areas, are labeled with pictograms to avoid language problems, and most newer models have a sensor that will refuse to activate the bidet unless someone is sitting on the toilet.